Review Roundup: THE BAND'S VISIT on Tour; What Did The Critics Think?

 After a mix-up at the border, an Egyptian Police Band is sent to a remote village in the middle of the Israeli desert.
 With no bus until morning and no hotel in sight, these unlikely travelers are taken in by the locals.
 Under the spell of the desert sky, their lives become intertwined in the most unexpected ways.
 THE BAND'S VISIT celebrates the deeply human ways music, longing and laughter can connect us all.

 Award-winning Israeli film actor Sasson Gabay reprises the role of Tewfiq in the upcoming North American tour of THE BAND'S VISIT.
 He created this role in the 2007 film of The Band's Visit and most recently played it on Broadway.
-Joining him for the tour is Chilina Kennedy in the role of Dina (known best for her historic run as Carole King in Broadway's Beautiful The Carole King Musical).
+Joining him for the tour is Janet Dacal in the role of Dina (known best for In The Heights).

 The cast also includes Jennifer Apple as Anna, Mike Cefalo as Telephone Guy, Adam Gabay as Papi, Marc Ginsburg as Sammy, Kendal Hartse as Iris, Joe Joseph as Haled, Sara Kapner as Julia, Pomme Koch as Itzik, Ronnie Malley as Camal, James Rana as Simon, Or Schraiber as Zelger, and David Studwell as Avrum, along with Danny Burgos, Loren Lester, Nick Sacks, Hannah Shankman and Bligh Voth.